Low-Sugar Smash Cake (Egg Free)

 When you’re ready to frost your Low-Sugar Smash Cake, remove the layers from the freezer and unwrap.
 If they formed domes during baking, use a sharp, serrated knife to level them so that they stack nicely.

 When working with heavy cream, it’s critical to check the ingredients!
 Many conventional brands contain extra ingredients such as mono and diglycerides, polysorbate 80, and carrageenan (which can lead to stomach upset and inflammation in some individuals).
 Thankfully, brands such as Organic Valley don’t use such ingredients.
 Their regular, pasteurized heavy cream contains nothing but cream.
 They do have an ultra-pasteurized version that also has gellan gum added as a stabilizer for longer shelf life, but thankfully none of the other ingredients commonly found in cream.

-To make the whipped cream frosting, pour the whipped cream into the bowl of a stand mixer fitted with the whipping attachment.
+To make the whipped cream frosting, pour the whipped cream into the bowl of a stand mixer fitted with the whisk attachment.
 (A hand mixer could be used instead.)
+It’s helpful to chill the bowl and beaters ahead of time.
 Mix on medium high speed until stiff peaks begin to form.
 Then add the maple syrup if using.
 Continue whipping until the cream is thick and fluffy.

 Place one cake layer on a 6-inch, round cake board and place it on a turn table or cake stand.
 Scoop some whipped cream on top and spread it around.
-Place the next layer on top and scoop some more whipped cream on top of that layer as well.
+Place the next layer on top and scoop on some more whipped cream and repeat with the final layer.
 Use an offset spatula to spread the frosting around the top and sides of the cake.
 If desired, fill a piping bag with whipped cream to pipe a boarder around the top an bottom.

 Make sure the Low-Sugar Smash Cake stays refrigerated until it’s time for baby to demolish it!
 Enjoy!